 A fraud alert requires that any lenders or creditors take reasonable steps to verify your identity before issuing new credit in your name.
 You do not have to be a victim of fraud to initiate an initial fraud alert; you can do so as a pre-emptive measure, regardless of whether or not your identity has been stolen.
-An initial fraud alert lasts for 90 days (active duty military members have the option of a one-year application).
+An initial fraud alert lasts for one year.
 If you are a victim of ID theft and have filed an identity theft report, you can extend the fraud report for up to seven years.

 To place a fraud alert, contact one of the three major credit bureaus (Equifax, Experian, or TransUnion) either online or by phone.
 The bureau that you contact will share the information with the other two bureaus.
 There is no charge to place or remove a fraud alert.
 You can still open legitimate new accounts during a fraud alert as long as you can provide suitable proof of your identity.

 Compared to a fraud alert, a credit freeze offers more extensive protection.
 With a credit freeze, potential new creditors cannot access your credit report at all; therefore they will not issue credit in your name.
 In most states a credit freeze is indefinite, but some states allow the freeze to expire after a certain number of years.

 To apply a credit freeze, you must contact all three bureaus (freezes are not "shared" in the same way that fraud alerts are).
 Credit freezes are free as of September 21, 2018, thanks to the Economic Growth, Regulatory Relief, and Consumer Protection Act.